Devin Haney: Haney vs. Gamboa

-On October 2, 2020, it was revealed that Haney would make the second defense of his WBC lightweight title against the former unified featherweight titlist Yuriorkis Gamboa, on November 7, 2020.
+On October 2, 2020, it was revealed that Haney would make the second defense of his WBC lightweight title against veteran 39-year-old former featherweight title holder Yuriorkis Gamboa, on November 7, 2020.
 The bout was held at the Hard Rock Live in Hollywood, Florida, and was broadcast by DAZN.
 Most media members predicted an easy victory for the reigning champion, which was reflected in the betting odds as well, with most odds-makers having Haney as a -5000 favorite.
 Haney won the fight by a dominant unanimous decision, with two of the judges awarding him every single round of the fight, while the third judge scored it 118–109 in favor of Haney.
 Gamboa was deducted a point in the eleventh round for holding.
 Haney out-landed Gamboa 133 to 84 in total punches, and 82 to 63 in power punches landed.

 Haney vs. Linares

-In what was seen by many as Haney's toughest test of his career so far, Haney made the third defense of his WBC lightweight title against former three-weight world champion Jorge Linares on May 29, 2021.
+In what was seen by many as Haney's toughest test of his career so far, Haney made the third defense of his WBC lightweight title against veteran 36-year-old former three-weight world champion Jorge Linares on May 29, 2021.
 He won by unanimous decision with the judges scoring the bout 116–112, 116–112, 115–113 in his favor.
 Haney controlled the action for most of the fight, but was hurt when Linares caught him with a powerful right-left combination toward the end of the tenth round.
 Haney survived the final two rounds largely by tying Linares up and negating his opponent's attempts at trying to engage with him.
 The crowd voiced their displeasure with what they perceived as excessive clinching by booing Haney when he jumped up on the ropes in celebration immediately after the final bell, as well as booing during the announcement of the official decision.